 What is Critical Thinking?

 Critical thinking entails analyzing arguments in order to determine whether the evidence in the argument supports the conclusion.
-Evidence supports a conclusion well when it is related to the conclusion directly; when it is copious and strong evidence; and when it is clear and consistent.
-A good argument is also based on a wide variety of evidence from good sources; it examines counter-examples; and it is grounded in respect for inquiry and other people.
-(I will return to these points in a moment.)
+Evidence supports a conclusion well when it is related to the conclusion directly and is copious, strong, clear, and consistent.
+A good argument also rests on a variety of evidence from good sources.
+It examines counter-examples, and it reflects respect for inquiry and other people.

 Critical thinking is like a balancing scale that helps you discern whether the overall evidence for an argument is stronger or weaker.
 Determining this allows us to think with greater clarity and act with greater confidence.